Sergey Biryuzov: World War II

 Biryuzov commanded this unit for the next three years, a rarity among Soviet generals, especially during World War II–as Soviet generals rarely held command positions for longer than a few months at most.
 Biryuzov's division was a part of Southwestern and Bryansk Fronts.
 Biryuzov was a fine division commander, often leading his division personally into battle.
 Within the first year of Operation Barbarossa (June 1941), Biryuzov had been wounded five times, two times rather severely.
 In April 1942, he was made the Chief of Staff of the 48th Army, which was a part of Bryansk Front.
 He commanded this unit until November 1942, when he was made the Chief of Staff of the 2nd Guards Army.
 He was in this position until April 1943, helping to lead this unit during Operation Saturn, when 2nd Guards Army helped crush the German 6th Army after the Germans had been surrounded during the Battle of Stalingrad.

 In April 1943, he was made the Chief of Staff of the Southern Front, where he was a valuable aide to the Southern Front commander, Fyodor Tolbukhin.
 On October 20, 1943, Southern Front was renamed 4th Ukrainian Front.
 Biryuzov remained the Chief of Staff until May 1944 when he was transferred to 3rd Ukrainian Front, along with Tolbukhin.
 In October 1944, Biryuzov was transferred to command the 37th Army, which was a part of 3rd Ukrainian Front.
 He held this position through the end of the war, until May 1945.
-In these command positions, Biriuzov helped plan and carry out the expulsion of all German forces from the Ukraine, and then helped plan and carry out the liberation of Bulgaria and Yugoslavia.
+In these command positions, Biriuzov helped plan and carry out the expulsion of all German forces from Ukraine, and then helped plan and carry out the liberation of Bulgaria and Yugoslavia.